Skip to main content

 Alcohol Use, Withdrawal, and Antidepressants

 Another good reason not to drink while being treated for depression is that it could interfere with your medication.
-If you go to an alcohol rehab center they will ask for a list of all the medications you are taking and you will be detoxified from the alcohol for a period of time.
+If you go to an alcohol rehab center they will ask for a list of all the medications you are taking and you will be detoxified from the alcohol for a while.

 Depression medication and drinking don't mix.
 There can be dangerous side effects, and you can do additional harm to your physical and mental health if you combine drinking with antidepressant medications.

 If you take prescribed antidepressants, drinking alcohol may have a more intense impact on your impairment.
-Basically, you'll get drunk faster.
+You'll get drunk faster.
 It takes less alcohol to get you to the point of intoxication.

 There are pros and cons to taking antidepressants when seeking treatment for your depression or anxiety disorder.
 If you decide to take medication, talk to your prescribing doctor about whether it's safe to drink with the specific medication.